KaiTheRedNinja/FirefoxExtensionWebkit/README.md

 The browser detects changes in the URL (see `Task 5` below) and saves them to a json in the application's Documents directory.

 The TopSites JavaScript API is implemented in the `/Extensions/Sources/ExtensionsModel/JSAPIFunctions` directory.
-The JavaScript API is injected into the extension popup web view (details below in the challenges section), so when `browser.topSites.get` is called, an array containing the top sites is returned.
+To inject the javascript API, the `JSAPIFunctions` object takes in a WebKit view and runs a `WKUserScript`. (details below in the challenges section).
+When `browser.topSites.get` is called, an array containing the top sites is returned.

 ### Task 3:
 Basic parsing is located at `/Extensions/Sources/ExtensionsModel/FirefoxExtension+Decoding.swift`.
 To parse, it: